Loans

 Return of Title IV Aid

-If a recipient of Federal financial aid withdraws during a payment period (or a period of enrollment), the school must calculate the amount of aid the student earned through the date of last attendance.
-Unearned aid, including loans, must be returned to Federal financial aid programs.
+If a Federal financial aid recipient withdraws during a payment period (or a period of enrollment), the school must calculate the amount of aid the student earned through the date of last attendance.
+Unearned aid, including loans, must be returned to the Federal financial aid programs.
+Watch a video on dropping a course or withdrawing.

 Loan Exit Counseling and Repayment

-Student loan borrowers are required to complete Student Loan Exit Counseling after ceasing at least half-time enrollment at Illinois Central College (this includes graduating, withdrawing, dropping courses, and leaving or transferring from ICC).
+Student loan borrowers must complete Student Loan Exit Counseling after ceasing at least half-time enrollment at Illinois Central College.
+This includes graduating, withdrawing, dropping courses, and leaving or transferring from ICC.

 Student loans enter repayment six months after ceasing enrollment in at least six credit hours.
-The six-month grace period for repayment is a one-time grace period.
+This is a one-time grace period.
 If the student has used the six-month grace period in the past, repayment will begin immediately after falling below an enrollment level of at least six credit hours.

-You will receive notification regarding loan repayment from your loan servicer during your grace period.
-In order to look up your loan servicer’s name and contact information, as well as specific information on all of your student loans, go to StudentAid.gov and sign in to view your loan information.
+You will receive a notification regarding loan repayment from your loan servicer during your grace period.
+To look up your loan servicer’s name, contact information, and details on your student loans, go to StudentAid.gov.

 What if I Can’t Pay Back My Loan?

-Student loan default, or not repaying your student loan debt, carries serious consequences.
+Student loan default, or failing to repay your student loan debt, carries serious consequences.
 When taking out a student loan, you want to exhaust all other possible funding methods and borrow conservatively.
-Students that are in default on student loans are not eligible for any financial aid until the default has been resolved.
+Students who are in default on their student loans are not eligible for any financial aid until the default is resolved.
 Defaulted loans prevent students from renewing professional licenses.

 The Federal Government can collect on defaulted loans by confiscating federal tax refunds and wage garnishment.
-It is the student’s responsibility to always stay in contact with the loan servicing center to stay current with address and enrollment information to help avoid default.
+It is the student’s responsibility to stay in contact with the loan servicing center to keep their address and enrollment information up to date, which helps avoid default.

 Please use the following information to contact the FSA Student Loan Ombudsman Group: